gargsaar/iStandpoint/_posts/2020-06-29-no-underwear-challenge.markdown

 author: sarthakgarg
 paginate: true
 ---
-An intricate characteristic of we, humans, in general, is that we don’t value things we easily get, so we never give them any respect.
-For example, our underwear.
-Have you ever thought about how important underwear is in our lives?
-It may occur to you that underwear is just a piece of cloth, but pause for a moment and imagine your lives without underwear.
+An intricate characteristic of us humans is that we often take for granted the things we get too easily.
+We never give them the respect they deserve.
+Take, for instance… our underwear.

+**Have you ever stopped to consider how crucial underwear is in our lives?**

+Sure, it might seem like just a piece of cloth, but pause for a moment and imagine life without it.

-Impossible!
+## Impossible.

-And how often you think about the pain and atrocities from which underwear has to suffer?
-Underwear is one of those innocent objects in our lives without which we can’t live, but we never give a damn.
+Now, let’s flip the perspective for a second.
+Have you ever thought about the pain and suffering your underwear endures?
+It's one of those silent, loyal soldiers without whom we can’t function, yet we treat it like... nothing.

+## Rewind.

-Rewind your life and go back to the moment when you brought home brand new underwear.
-When you took out the brand new underwear of the packet, it was so fresh, full of energy.
-But what you did to it.
-Poor underwear didn’t even know where it will get into.
+Think back to that glorious moment when you brought home brand-new underwear.
+Fresh, vibrant, and full of life.
+But what did you do next?
+You thrust it into a world of unimaginable horrors.

-It enters there and the suffering begins.
-Fatal bacterias, deadly microbes, horrifying odour, suffocated hairy surroundings, the astronomic jolt of farts, it undergoes every inhumane cruelty possible.
-It lives with relentless negativity all the time, and some of us don’t even change it every day.
+The poor thing had no clue where it was headed.
+And then, the suffering began — bacterial invasions, microbial terrorism, ghastly odors, suffocating hairy surroundings, and the seismic shockwaves of farts.
+It’s subjected to every form of cruelty imaginable.
+And to make matters worse — some of us don’t even bother changing it daily.

-Insane!
+## Insane!

-This happens to innocent underwear for years.
-Underwear which was initially conserving momentum because of the energy, after a few years, becomes powerless.
-It loses the charm and gets holes in it.
-But we still don’t stop.
-We continue the brutality by using it as a mop or a dust cleaner failing to understand that it can’t shout on its own to say that give me some respect.
-And we keep on doing this because we know that it can’t fight for itself.
+Years pass by, and the relentless abuse drains all the energy from our once vibrant underwear.
+It loses its charm, becomes powerless, develops holes, and yet… we refuse to let it retire with dignity.
+No, we drag it further into misery — demoting it to a rag, a mop, a dust cleaner.
+And why?
+Because it can’t scream, “Enough!”

-The reality is that it is because of underwear our lives are so comfortable.
-Even if comfort is not enough to give it due respect, think about hygiene.
-It’s because of the underwear that we remain healthy.
-Underwear is that unrecognised saviour who absorbs our horrendous bodily excretions so that we can keep safe.
-It is that unsung hero who protects our outer garments from being spoiled or spotted so that we don’t feel embarrassed.
+But let’s be real.
+Our lives are so comfortable because of underwear.
+If comfort doesn’t convince you to show some respect, think hygiene.
+Underwear is that unacknowledged guardian, absorbing our horrific bodily excretions to keep us clean and safe.
+It’s the unsung hero that protects our outerwear from stains and embarrassment.

-Introspect!

-Like this poor underwear, everything else we get in our lives, living or non-living, deserve some respect.
-We are fortunate to have these things, so the very least we can do is realise their value and treat them with respect.
-Because once they are gone, it is us who will suffer and not them.
-Poor us, we will not even know where we will get into.
+## Introspect.

+Like this poor, selfless underwear, everything we take for granted — living or non-living — deserves some respect.
+We’re lucky to have these things.

+**The least we can do is value what we have got.
+Because if they’re gone, it’s not them who’ll suffer.
+It’s us.**

-Underwear or no underwear - it is you who has to decide.
+Underwear or no underwear — the choice is yours.